trishaganesh/trishaganesh/README.md

-- 👋 Hi, I’m Trisha, a Computer Science bachelor's student at Santa Clara University with an emphasis in software engineering.
+- Undergraduate Computer Science student at Santa Clara University, focusing on software and security.
-- 👀 I have interests in systems engineering, computer security, and software development.
-- 🌱 I’m currently learning C in more depth
+- Languages: C++, C, Java, and Python
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/trishaganesh/)